Phoenix Wright: Original Ace Attorney trilogy

 Phoenix Wright has generally been praised by critics for being a likeable character with a realistic profession as well as an appealing design.
 In 2012, GamesRadar ranked him as the 55th best hero in video games.
 GamesRadar also included him in a list of "[t]he 30 best Capcom characters of the last 30 years", remarking that he has no power and "isn't even that good of a lawyer when he starts out, but watching him grow is part of why we love him."
 Jason Mecchi of Screen Rant complimented how, despite how "it would be easy for Phoenix to fade into the background" as the protagonist and perspective character of the game and its first two sequels, there are people who love the "goofy, insightful defense attorney whose earliest cases form the backbone of the first game in the series", concluding to praise the character's "unique and often humorous perspective of the world" despite a general lack of a "dramatic arc" and ranking him as the "most memorable" character in the game.
 Phoenix Wright's signature mannerisms, such as finger-pointing and cries of "Objection!", have become well-known, and were parodied in episodes of anime such as The Melancholy of Haruhi Suzumiya, Panty & Stocking with Garterbelt, No Game No Life and Maria Holic.

 The way Phoenix solves cases was found realistic by Fanbyte due to the handling of bluffs which lead to proper evidence.
 This is further explored when the protagonist develops sensory abilities which symbolise higher skills of observation when dealing with other people.
 Regarding the third title, Nintendo Life noted that Phoenix falls into a major tragedy during his college years for dating and loving a woman who was actually manipulating him to have him framed for murder.
 During Phoenix's work as an attorney, the further exploration of the characters involved leave the player, Phoenix and his friends a sense of defeat.
 In contrast, his rivalry with Edgeworth is interpreted by some fans as romantic based on the narration used, which inspired the LGBTQ+ community when creating their own games.
 In one exchange between the two rivals, in which Edgeworth mentions that seeing Phoenix's return gave him unnecessary feelings, is famous for being taken out of context as a subtle hint of Edgeworth being in love, something that heavily appealed to the LGBTQ+ community.
-Inverse regarded Phoenix and Edgeworth as being one of the most famous duos in gaming as a result of their close relationship, despite the two never forming something intimate and the franchise avoiding romance between its main characters, to the point critics found it hilarious.
+Inverse regarded Phoenix and Edgeworth as being one of the most famous duos in gaming as a result of their close relationship, despite the two never forming something intimate and the franchise avoiding romance between any of its main characters, that the article's authors find disappointingly insufficient for the desired LGBTQ+ representation.